Team-SE-CED/search-engine/README.md

+# OLIS Repository
-# SE-CED Repository - Developed by Team SE
+Developed by **Team OLIS**

-SE-CED stands for **Search Engine - College of Engineering and Design**.
+OLIS stands for **Online Library Information System**.
 This repository is dedicated to providing a platform for students and faculty to access research papers and capstone projects created by engineering students from the College of Engineering and Design.

 ## Key Features
 - **Search Engine**: Easily search through various research papers and capstone projects using keywords.